VPN, CISCO AnyConnect, Installing the Cisco AnyConnect VPN on Android, Kindle, Chromebook

 (If the Cisco AnyConnect icon isn't visible on your home screen, use All Applications to find it.)

-- Under Choose a Connection, select the Tech Services VPN entry.
+- Under Choose a Connection, select the CITES VPN entry.

 - You'll be prompted to enter the following information.